 Signing the contract with your host institution must be arranged between the scholarship holder and the institution.
-Regarding the agreement and its content, please contact your institutional SH coordinator.
+Regarding the agreement and its content, please contact your institutional SH coordinator, find their contacts here: stipendiumhungaricum.hu/study-finder/.

 Do I have to reside in Hungary?